av3000/av-docs/docs/system-design/software/kafka/kafka.md

 Kafka is a versatile platform that execls at scalable, real-time data streaming for modern architectures.
 Its code queuing and messaging features power an array of critical applications and workloads.

+## Use cases

+Mostly used in big data architectures, its distributed log structure allows to process vast amounts of data in sequence and replay events in the correct order.

+LinkedIn, Netflix and Uber uses kafka to ingest and process real-time user interactions, clickstream data and events pushing data into data lakes or data warehouses.

 ## Principles

 **Event streams** are organized into topics that are distributed across multiple servers called brokers.
 This ensures data is easily accessible and resilient to system crashes.
 Applications that feed data into Kafka are called **producers**, while those that consume data are called **consumers**.